eikim11/furever_home--pet_adoption_prediction/README.md

 The original dataset contains about 20,000 rows describing each animal that enters an animal shelter in Sonoma County, CA from August, 2013 to September, 2020.
 It also contains 25 columns that include animal name, type, breed color, sex, size, approx. date of birth, outcome date, days in shelter, outcome type, intake/outcome condition, jurisdiction, location, date, etc.

-As animal shelters across the nation are working hard to care for these companion friends to find their fur-ever homes, I decided to examine the data and accomplish the following:
+Animal shelters across the nation are working hard to care for these companion friends to find their fur-ever homes.
+In order for them to be able to operate smoothly within capacity and to minimize animal euthanasia (unless absolutely necessary), I decided to examine the data to accomplish the following:

 > Part 1.
 Build and optimize a classification model to predict a given animal's outcome type - adoption, return to owner, transfer, and euthanize.

 > Part 2.
 Build and optimize a regression model to predict the number of days a given animal will spend at the shelter.

 #### Clean Data